philipthomasthoughtworker/My-System-Designs/Going-Green.md

   * Conclude by summarizing the problem and solution.
 * **User cases**
   * Who is going to use it?
-    * The basic customer that has accessibilty to either the internet and public or private transportation
+    * Hundreds, hopefully thousands to millions of customers that has accessibilty to either the internet and public or private transportation
   * How are they going to see it?
     * Web site via the internet
     * Kiosk at a mall